yegor256/fibonacci/README.md

 [![new](https://github.com/yegor256/fibonacci/actions/workflows/make.yml/badge.svg)](https://github.com/yegor256/fibonacci/actions/workflows/make.yml)

-Here we compare [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) algorithm implemented in different programming languages in order to understand which language compiles to shorter binary code and works faster.
+Here we compare [Fibonacci](https://en.wikipedia.org/wiki/Fibonacci_number) algorithm implemented in C++ but in different programming styles, in order to understand which style compiles to shorter binary code and works faster.
 If you can imagine some other way how this algorithm could be implemented in C++, don't hesitate to submit a pull request.